-The Total Pension Liability in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions:

+Inflation 2.5% per year

+Salary Increases 3.5% to 10.5% including inflation

-Inflation 2.5% per year Salary Increases 3.0% per year Investment Rate of Return\ 6.75%
+Investment Rate of Return\ 6.75%

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Health Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.